ora0600/confluent-new-cdc-connector/adding_tables_automatically.md

 The main playbook would be:

-1. Have signal table enabled (if you need ad-hoc snapshot, if not then snapshit_mode=no_data without signal)
+1. Have signal table enabled (if you need ad-hoc snapshot, if not then snapshot_mode=no_data without signal)
 2. Add table to outbound: DBMS_XSTREAM_ADM.ALTER_OUTBOUND
 3. Check if rule is added correctly, query ALL_XSTREAM_RULES, and maybe check also capture|outbound status
 4. Change connector config add table to table.include.list, in CCloud UI, Edit and Apply changes